 A need or problem forces people to come up with innovative solutions.

-Example: In some parts of the world, farmers use washing machine to clean potatoes in large volumes.
+Example: In some parts of the world, farmers use washing machine to clean potatoes.
 Necessity, after all, is the mother of invention.

 Don’t delay doing something if you can do it immediately.